 11. Loud Facility

-Nursing home residents have the right to live in a peaceful environment, free of excessively loud noises.
-If you hear loud noises, such as loud equipment or unanswered phones, the facility is not providing its residents with a comfortable living environment.
-Their noisy surroundings may greatly disturb their ability to get enough sleep or may cause them to feel stressed or anxious.
+Nursing home residents have the right to live in a peaceful environment free of deafening noises.
+The facility must provide residents with a comfortable living environment if they hear loud noises, such as loud equipment or unanswered phones.
+Their noisy surroundings may greatly disturb their ability to get enough sleep or cause them to feel stressed or anxious.

 12. Poor Food Quality

-Nursing homes have a responsibility to provide adequate and nutritious meals to their residents that must also conform to any special dietary needs.
-Residents may not get enough food to eat.
-Or if the food doesn’t taste good on a regular basis, residents may choose not to eat the food provided.
+Nursing homes are responsible for providing adequate and nutritious meals to their residents that must conform to any special dietary needs.
+Residents may need more food to eat.
+Or if the food doesn’t taste good regularly, residents may choose not to eat the food provided.
 Poor food quality or insufficient food quantity can lead to malnutrition and significant weight loss.

 Residents of nursing homes also have the right to privacy.
 This right extends to all aspects of their care, including their personal needs, visits with their family and friends, and all telephone and mail communication.
 Residents must also have access to private areas where they can make phone calls or visit with others.
-Failure to provide a resident with their rightful privacy can have serious repercussions for the facility and their staff.
+Failure to provide residents with their rightful privacy can seriously affect the facility and staff.

-If you are considering a particular nursing home, be sure to ask their management, caregivers, and other staff members questions relating to the care they provide.
+If you are considering a particular nursing home, ask their management, caregivers, and other staff members questions about the care they provide.
 If you receive vague answers or incorrect information, this may indicate a lack of proper training.

 15. Unsafe Conditions